eye-division/rosa-prod-site/_projects/bbc-radio-4---a-pebble-in-your-pocket.md

   the world, and about ourselves?

-  Producer: Steve Urquhart
+  Producer: Steve Urquhart;

-  Executive Producer: Emma Walker
+  Executive Producer: Emma Walker;

   A Rosa Production for BBC Radio 4
 project_date: 2020-05-07 00:00:00